 • trouble falling back asleep

-Generally speaking, the 4-month sleep regression is less of a regression and more the beginning of a permanent change in a baby’s sleep pattern.
-Around this time, babies start sleeping more like adults and less like infants, so this “regression” is typically like a springboard into more mature sleeping patterns.
+Sleep changes at this stage are typically the beginning of a permanent alteration in a baby’s sleep pattern.
+Around this time, babies start sleeping more like adults and less like infants, so this “regression” typically represents a springboard into more mature sleeping patterns.

-Learn more about the 4-month sleep regression timeline here.
+Learn more about the 4-month sleep regression timeline.

 Generally, babies around this age wake at night because they are hungry.
-Maybe they are breastfed and still need a night feeding, or maybe they need to replenish the calories they burned during the day practicing their scooting, crawling, and sitting up skills.
+Maybe they are breastfed and still need a night feed, or perhaps they need to replenish the calories they burned during the day from practicing their scooting, crawling, and sitting-up skills.
+Separation anxiety and teething are also possible causes of sleep changes at this stage.

-As with most sleep regressions, this one seems to coincide with developmental changes such as learning to pull themselves to a standing position or crawl.
+As with most sleep regressions, this appears to coincide with developmental changes such as learning to pull themselves to a standing position or crawl.

-Also, some babies get their central incisor teeth between 8 and 12 months, which may contribute to this sleeplessness.
-Anyone concerned about teething may ask a pediatrician for advice.
+Additionally, some babies get their central incisor teeth between 8 and 12 months, possibly contributing to sleeplessness.
+Anyone with concerns about teething may ask a pediatrician for advice.

-Similar to most sleep regressions, the 12-month sleep regression seems to happen due to the baby’s growing skills, and awareness of the world around them.
+Similar to most sleep regressions, the 12-month sleep regression seems to occur due to the baby’s growing skills and awareness of the world around them.

 Babies begin establishing a sleep-wake cycle during the first 4 months of life.
 However, rapid eye movement (REM) and non-rapid eye movement (NREM) change over a person’s lifetime, including the first 5 years of life.

 This may cause some toddlers to start fighting their usual bedtime.
-Both REM and NREM are sleep phases that are important for various mental and physical processes.
+REM and NREM are sleep phases important for various mental and physical processes.

-Additionally, some toddlers go through the 18-month sleep regression because they are dealing with separation anxiety and do not want to be away from their caregivers.
+Additionally, some toddlers go through the 18-month sleep regression because they are dealing with separation anxiety and do not want to be away from their parents or caregivers.

 Learn more about the 18-month sleep regression causes, management tips, and self-care for adults.